 Any employee who believes he or she has been discriminated against in retaliation for blowing the whistle on a safety problem or environmental violation, or for engaging in other activity protected under the whistleblower law can file a complaint.

 Adverse changes to the whistleblower’s terms and conditions of employment are prohibited.
 This includes a wide range of actions from reprimands to terminations and blacklisting.

-Employees who prevail are entitled to:
+Employees who prevail in their respective cases under the major federal environmental laws are entitled to:

 - Back pay with interest

 - A complete “make-whole” compensation (including restoration of seniority/sick leave, etc.)

 - Compensatory damages (for emotional distress and loss of professional reputation)